mdayaram/nojcoin/README.md

 One nojcoin to rule them all.

 ## Todo
-* About page explaining what the hell this is.
 * Randomly deny steals.
 * Provide dashboard for several stats.
 	* Counter of number of steals (unique and total)